Jordanm96/fresh-tomatoes/README.md

 > Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
 This will be helpful when you return to your project after graduation!
 - Get the average rating from all reviews and display it next to each movie
 - Conditional rendering a tomato or a splat for rotten in the review box
+- Search bar on Movies page to find a specific movie

 ***